Serving Mesa, Phoenix, Gilbert, Tempe Arizona

 What Is Sleep Apnea?

-Sleep Apnea is a common disorder in which breathing ceases for several seconds, multiple times during the course of a night’s sleep.
+Sleep Apnea is a common sleep disorder in which breathing ceases for several seconds, multiple times during the course of a night’s sleep.
 There are two primary types of sleep apnea suffered by adults:

 Central sleep apnea – caused by miscommunication between the brain and breathing muscles